Maxdroid55/Travel-Journal/README.md

-A travel journal that stores a user's vacation locations, they've visited.
+A travel journal that stores a user's vacation locations that they've visited.